Coronavirus changes business and social activities in Ellicottville

-Residents and businesses in Ellicottville felt it in a big way this past weekend when most of the Mardi Gras and Winter Carnival events were canceled due to the virus.
+Residents and businesses in Ellicottville felt it in a big way this past weekend when most of the Mardi Gras and Winter Carnival events were canceled due to the coronavirus outbreak.

 With the weekend events scheduled for March 14 and 15, the health crisis could not have hit at a worse time.
-Families annually flock to Ellicottville for a good time at this time of year, but they were disappointed to find there would be no parade downtown Saturday night or the costume parade at Holiday Valley Sunday.
+Families annually flock to Ellicottville at this time of year, but they were disappointed to find there would be no parade downtown Saturday night or the costume parade at Holiday Valley on Sunday.

 The town’s first bicentennial event of the year still took place at Holiday Valley’s main lodge with limited attendance.
 What little action there was took place at Yodeler slope where the snow bar operated with a limited capacity of 50 percent, and the popular Dummy Downhill was still on.